fredcallaway/brain_matrix/README.md

 # brain_matrix

 brain_matrix is a python package for distance metric oriented fMRI meta-analysis.
-The package provides one main class `BrainMatrix` which has fMRI images for rows and columns.
-The entries are distances between each images as defined by a given distance metric.
+The package provides one main class `BrainMatrix` that represents a distance matrix over fMRI images.
 By default, images are pulled from [Neurosynth](http://www.neurosynth.org) using keyword features like "semantic" or "anxiety".
 For a distance metric, we provide [Earth Movers Distance]( https://en.wikipedia.org/wiki/Earth_mover%27s_distance), a metric that has been successfully used to compare 2D images.
 However, one can also provide their own distance metric function.

 ## Usage